ALL STATE DATA UPDATED FOR 2022!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2020, the wait times in Washington for all 3 offices are longer than the national average.
-The approval rates statewide are solidly lower than the national average.
-Tacoma has the lowest approval rate at 38.1%.
+As the table here and the chart below indicate, in 2022, the wait times in Washington for all 3 offices are longer than the national average.
+The approval rates statewide are slightly below the national average.
+Spokane has the highest approval rate at 56.6%, above the national average of 53.9%.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.